mgrahamsmith/Synthesizer/README.rst

 A simple command line keyboard audio synthesizer, written in C++, and compiled with MSVC.

 This video_ by javidx9_ inspired the project.
+See the `OLC Synth Github Project`_ for reference.

 Building and Running